naijatechgirle/bitchesIamcoming4u/readme.md

 # UP AND RUNNING WITH GIT AND GITHUB

-A practical workshop to learn how to collaborate with Git and Github.
+A practical workshop organised by Microsoft Learn Student Ambassadors to learn how to collaborate with Git and Github.

 ## Pre-workshop exercise